Claude Lorrain: Biography

-On his travels, Claude briefly stayed in Marseilles, Genoa, and Venice, and had the opportunity to study nature in France, Italy, and Bavaria.
+On his travels, Claude briefly stayed in Marseille, Genoa, and Venice, and had the opportunity to study nature in France, Italy, and Bavaria.
 Sandrart met Claude in the late 1620s and reported that by then the artist had a habit of sketching outdoors, particularly at dawn and at dusk, making oil studies on the spot.
 The first dated painting by Claude, Landscape with Cattle and Peasants (Philadelphia Museum of Art) from 1629, already shows well-developed style and technique.
-In the next few years his reputation was growing steadily, as evidenced by commissions from the French ambassador in Rome (1633) and the King of Spain (1634–35).
-Baldinucci reported that a particularly important commission came from Cardinal Bentivoglio, who was impressed by the two landscapes Claude painted for him, and recommended the artist to Pope Urban VIII.
+In the next few years his reputation was growing steadily, as evidenced by commissions from the French ambassador in Rome (1633) and Philip IV of Spain (1634–35).
+Baldinucci reported that a particularly important commission came from Cardinal Guido Bentivoglio, who was impressed by the two landscapes Claude painted for him, and recommended the artist to Pope Urban VIII.
 Four paintings were made for the Pope in 1635–1638, two large and two small on copper.

 From this point, Claude's reputation was secured.
 He went on to fulfill many important commissions, both Italian and international.
 About 1636 he started cataloguing his works, making pen and wash drawings of nearly all his pictures as they were completed, although not always variant versions, and on the back of most drawings he wrote the name of the purchaser, not always sufficiently clearly to identify them now.
 This volume Claude named the Liber Veritatis (Book of Truth).

 In 1650, Claude moved to a neighboring house in Via Paolina (today Via del Babuino), where he lived until his death.
 The artist never married, but adopted an orphan child, Agnese, in 1658; she may well have been Claude's own daughter with a servant of the same name.
 Sons of Claude's brothers joined the household in 1662 (Jean, son of Denis Gellée) and around 1680 (Joseph, son of Melchior Gellée).
 In 1663 Claude, who suffered much from gout, fell seriously ill, his condition becoming so serious that he drafted a will, but he managed to recover.
 He painted less after 1670, but works completed after that date include important pictures such as Coast View with Perseus and the Origin of Coral (1674), painted for the celebrated collector Cardinal Camillo Massimo, and Ascanius Shooting the Stag of Sylvia, Claude's last painting, commissioned by Prince Lorenzo Onofrio Colonna, his most important patron in his last years.
 The artist died in his house on 23 November 1682.
 He was originally buried in Trinita dei Monti, but his remains were moved in 1840 to San Luigi dei Francesi.